Bhanuteja005/CrayonD/README.md

 1. Fill your **profile** (role, skills, experience)
 2. Ask questions like:
-   - “Give me 5 intermediate-level questions for a React developer”
+   - "Give me 5 intermediate-level questions for a React developer"
-   - “What skills are in demand for Data Science?”
+   - "What skills are in demand for Data Science?"
 3. Come back later — it still remembers you.

 ---